borzam/har/CODEBOOK.md

 Both "train" and "test" contain a subfolder, called "Inertial Signals", which contains the original unpreprocessed data.
 Such data were not used in my analysis.

 ## 2. The R script

+The script provided in this repo performs the cleaning of the raw data, in order to obtain a tidy dataset, as stated in the paragraph 0.

+It consists of 7 tasks (6 as two collapse), which are performed sequentially:
+0. Getting and unzipping the archives.
+1. Merging the raw datasets; includes adding variable names and adding the two variables ACTIVITY and SUBJECT from the corresponding files.
+2. Extracting only the desired variables; the choice is implemented by looking at the variable name and by considering only variables related to "mean()" or "std()".
+3. (4.)
+Adding descriptive names to the listed activities.
+5. Creating the output tidy data set, carrying the average of each variable for each activity and each subject.
+6. Saving the results to a file.

 ```
 ## 0. Check if the remote file has already